benmpeterson/ExerCize/README.md

                 }
 ```

-2. With the type of workouts and how many calories burned were burned in each stored in their respective ViewBags, I next tied that to the Progress View as shown here.
+2. With the type of workouts and how many calories were burned in each stored in their respective ViewBags, I next tied that to the Progress View as shown here.
 Notice the using statements as this is how Chart.Mvc is implemented

 ```cs
         @model Exercise.Models.ExerciseDetail